On this page

 Transition towards digital

 The Dutch Tax and Customs Administration is gradually shifting from paper to digital correspondence.
 There is a transitional period for each flow of correspondence, which means that during this period you will receive both paper and digital messages.
 However, tax reminders and tax recovery notifications will still be send to you on paper.
-As soon as the transition is completed, you will have to use your personal secure digital account at MijnOverheid to receive and send messages regarding your tax assessment.
+As soon as the transition is completed, you will have to use your personal secure digital account at MijnOverheid (in Dutch) to receive and send messages regarding your tax assessment.

 Filing your tax return from abroad